DanielleMStevens/pSelAct_KO_Clavibacter/Assembly_and_Mapping_methods_DMS092.md

 fastqc DMS92_2_S159_R1_001.fastq.gz DMS92_2_S159_R2_001.fastq.gz
 ```

 We can find the results [here](/raw_reads/DMS92_2_S159_R1_001_fastqc.html) for read set 1 and [here](/raw_reads/DMS92_2_S159_R2_001_fastqc.html) for read set 2 and quickly assess our read quality.
+To view these files, copy and paste each url (after selecting the file) into https://htmlpreview.github.io/ to view report.

 Overall, the read quality looks ok, but based on the average GC-content around 48 percent (which is way too low for Clavibacter) and the bimodal distribution of the sequences across GC-content means there is definitely contamination in our read data set.
 We can them confirm this using BBtools sendsketch script, which breaks up reads into kmers and returns the closest hits.

 ```
 For example: